KyeMML/COTS_prediction/GCP.md

 The annotations include labelled object detection boxes for COTS manually identified in the images.

-## Preprocessing
+## 1. Preprocessing
-The train.csv file providing annotated labels for COTS dataset is not initially in acceptable format for GCP vertexAI object detection.
+The train.csv file providing annotated labels for COTS dataset is not initially in acceptable format for GCP vertex AI object detection.
-The transformation of this data can be completed as ETL or ELT.
-To consider this, a comparison of these methods is [here](https://github.com/KyeMML/GCP/blob/main/Data_Lakes_Data_Wharehouses/Data_Lakes.md).
+The transformation of this data can be completed as ETL or ELT and is discussed further in 2.3 Dataflow.

 #### Transforming the training data CSV for object detection
 More information on this is provided by google [here](https://cloud.google.com/vision/automl/object-detection/docs/csv-format).